Solvable Families of Random Block Tridiagonal Matrices: Introduction

-The above corollary immediately implies that, whenever $\beta \gamma$ equals a classical value, {\em{i.e.}} $1,2,$ or $4$, we can deduce that the limiting edge point process corresponds to that of the G(O/U/S)E. In particular, in this case $\Lambda_0$ will have $TW_{\beta \gamma}$ distribution.
-This again is one of the primary take-aways of \cite{Spike2}.
-Due to the equivalence of the pre-limit models across different values of $r$, it is known that, again when the diffusion parameter is classical, the explosion times of \eqref{mult_sde} are equal in law for all $r\ge 1$.
+The above corollary immediately implies that, whenever $\beta \gamma$ equals a classical value, i.e., $1$, $2,$ or $4$, we can deduce that the limiting edge point process corresponds to that of the G(O/U/S)E. In particular, in this case $\Lambda_0$ will have $TW_{\beta \gamma}$ distribution.
+This again is one of the primary takeaways of \cite{Spike2}.
+Due the fact that the eigenvalue law at finite $n$ is independent of any chosen block tridiagonalization (independent of the choice of $r$), it follows that, again when the diffusion parameter is classical, the explosion times of \eqref{mult_sde} are equal in distribution for all $r\ge 1$.
 No direct proof of this striking fact is known.

-Specifying to the cases for which we have novel explicit joint eigenvalue densities, this implies:
+Specifying to the cases for which we have novel explicit joint eigenvalue densities, this implies the following.

-\begin{corollary} Consider the random point process defined by the $r=2$, $\beta s = 2$ joint density \eqref{density1} in Theorem \ref{thm:main}.
+\begin{Corollary} Consider the random point process defined by the $r=2$, $\beta s = 2$ joint density~\eqref{density1} in Theorem~{\rm\ref{thm:main}}.
 When $\beta=1$, the appropriately rescaled point process converges in law to the $\operatorname{Airy}_2$ point process.
-In the case of $r=2$ and $\beta s= 4$ the appropriately scaled process determined by \eqref{density2} in Theorem \ref{thm:main}converges in law to the $\operatorname{Airy}_4$ point process when $\beta=2$.
-In particular, in these cases the largest eigenvalues (after rescaling) converge to the classical $TW_2$ and $TW_4$ distributions, respectively. \end{corollary}
+In the case of $r=2$ and $\beta s= 4$, the appropriately scaled process determined by \eqref{density2} in Theorem~{\rm\ref{thm:main}} converges in law to the $\operatorname{Airy}_4$ point process when $\beta=2$.
+In particular, in these cases the largest eigenvalues $($after rescaling$)$ converge to the classical $TW_2$ and $TW_4$ distributions, respectively. \end{Corollary}

 Conjecturing that the $r$-fold diffusion characterization of Corollary \ref{cor:osc} provides the description of the $\operatorname{Airy}_{\beta \gamma}$ process for any $\beta \gamma>0$ we arrive to the following.